 Enter the heart of the artistic city, and discover its heritage!
 Exhibits, collections and the history of earthenware, a presentation of the Gallo-Roman villa at Chiragan, the battle of Saint-Vidian, and a room dedicated to the famous annual Salon des Arts et du Feu.

-The former town hall and its adjoining prison stood in place of the small garden in front of the tourist office.
-In 1954, you could still see the façade of the prison, which was used mainly after the Revolution.
+In place of the small garden in front of the tourist office was the old town hall and its adjoining prison.
+In 1954, you could still see the façade of the prison, which was mainly used after the Revolution.

 No